Analysis and Mitigation of Shared Resource Contention on Heterogeneous Multicore: An Industrial Case Study: Introduction

 To answer these questions, we systematically conduct experiments on an NVIDIA Jetson Nano, a representative heterogeneous embedded multicore platform that features a quad-core ARM Cortex-A57 CPU and an integrated GPU.
 Our findings are as follows: We are able to configure the AR-HUD application such that it can process incoming image frames in real-time at 20Hz.
 However, we find that contention between the two real-time tasks does significantly impact the accuracy of the SLAM task, which results in significant deviations of the estimated trajectories from the ground truth even when it could process all input image frames in real-time at 20Hz.
 In addition, we find that cache bank-aware DoS attack~\cite{bechtel2023cache} is especially effective in impacting the accuracy and real-time performance of the AR-HUD application.
-Concretely, when the cache bank-aware DoS attack tasks are co-scheduled as best-effort (non-RT) tasks together of the real-time tasks of the AR-HUD application to fully load the system, the SLAM task fails to even generate the trajectory as it has to drop most of the incoming image frames due to increased latency caused by contention.
+Concretely, when the cache bank-aware DoS attack tasks are co-scheduled as best-effort (non-RT) tasks together with the real-time tasks of the AR-HUD application to fully load the system, the SLAM task fails to even generate the trajectory as it has to drop most of the incoming image frames due to increased latency caused by contention.

 To address the challenge, we propose RT-Gang++, a partitioned real-time gang scheduling framework with iGPU and last level cache (LLC) bandwidth throttling capabilities.
 RT-Gang++ is based on ~\cite{ali2019rt} but extends its capabilities as follows: (1) add support for partitioned gang-scheduling to allow for multiple real-time gangs of different priorities to execute concurrently; (2) add support for LLC and iGPU bandwidth throttling to protect against contention on those shared resources.
 These additional capabilities are crucial to address the ARM industrial challenge problem.
-By employing RT-Gang++, we are able to safely consolidate the AR-HUD application, even in the presence of malicious DoS attacks, and achieve desired real-time performance and accuracy.